 - Formation of sub workgroups or task forces as necessary to address specific HIPAA mandated initiatives of high impact to Transactions, Code Sets, and Identifiers.

 The workgroup meets via ad hoc.
 Participation in meetings are for NCHICA members only, and registration is required.
-Click here to view upcoming meetings.
+Click here to view any upcoming meetings.

 Response to the RFI on the Health Plan Identifier (HPID):

 The TCI workgroup will be working to provide a response to the Request For Information (RFI) from the Department of Health and Human Services (attached) regarding the Health Plan Identifier (HPID) that is mandated by HIPAA Section 162.504 – 514 as amended by Section 1104 of the Affordable Care Act.
 The HPID, currently delayed as 10/31/14, is slated to be used by all covered entities in standard healthcare transactions by November 7, 2016.
 Following NCVHS recommendations and changes in the healthcare industry, the Department is seeking input on application of the published final rule regarding the following issues:

 - The HPID enumeration structure outlined in the HPID final rule, including the use of the CHP/SHP and OEID concepts

 - The use of the HPID in HIPAA transactions in conjunction with the Payer ID.